 I consider myself to be a shadow worker, a hedge rider, a witch of the in-between spaces.
-So much about my work requires me to straddle the line between life and death, flesh and spirit, human and animal, and I’ve come to acknowledge that it is in those mysterious, liminal spaces that I feel most capable and most at home.
+As both a lifelong student of mysticism & the occult and a devoted steward of nature, this path has required me to straddle the line between life and death, flesh and spirit, human and animal, natural and supernatural.
+I’ve come to acknowledge and accept that it is in these mysterious, liminal spaces that I feel most capable, most comfortable, and most at home.

 What does Folkloracle mean?